 2. Conduct User Research

-After user experience writers identify their product’s target audience, they focus on researching users.
+After user experience writers identify their product’s target audience, they research users.

 UX research involves researching answers to these queries:

-Usability testing is a common research method used to understand user needs and vocabulary.
+Usability testing is a standard research method for understanding user needs and vocabulary.

-After UX writers acquire answers to these questions, they must acquire the user understanding and how they interact and navigate a digital product.
+After UX writers answer these questions, they must acquire the user’s understanding of how they interact and navigate a digital product.

 This research opens ways to develop a product that is not just user-centered but also leads to better sales and conversions.
 Furthermore, this way, UX writers think from both the user’s and the business’s perspective.